Name

 His father had returned to England and by 1911 was living at 62 High Street, Markyate, Dunstable and was working as a hairdresser.

-On the 1911 Census George Ivory was a boarder at the home of Joseph and Isabella Bishop at 42 Puller Road, Boxmoor, Herts and working as a Telegraph Messenger.
+On the 1911 Census George Ivory was a boarder at the home of Joseph and Isabella Bishop at 42 Puller Road, Boxmoor, Herts and was working as a Telegraph Messenger.
 His older brother James was also boarding there and working as a butcher.
-His other brother Robert was boarding in Luton and working at the Engineering Motor Works.
+His other brother Arthur Robert was boarding in Luton and working at the Engineering Motor Works.

 His father married Lilla Neal in 1919 and they lived at 62 High Street, Markyate, near Dunstable.
 She is listed as George's stepmother on pension documents.